bialet/bialet/docs/reference.md

 ### json(data)
 Sends a JSON response.
 - `data`: The data to be JSON-encoded.

+### file(id)
+Fetches the file type based on its ID and output the file, setting the appropriate headers.
+- `id`: The ID of the file to fetch.

 ### page(title, message)
 Generates a simple HTML page response.